ReactTraining/react-workshop/docs/yestertech-app.md

-# Docs for development on YesterTech app (for the fundamentals course)
+# Docs for development on YesterTech app (for the core course)

 ## Database